This blog may contain affiliate links. Read our disclosure policy for more info.

 $$$ – Delta Hotels by Marriott Grand Okanagan Resort

 Situated right on Okanagan Lake with stunning views, this property is seriously impressive.
-Did I mention it’s enormous – it has three swimming pools, an on-site restaurant, a fitness center?
+Did I mention it’s enormous – it has three swimming pools, an on-site restaurant and bar that serves craft cocktails and an exclusive wine list, and a spa, and a fitness center?

 The beds here are super comfy too, according to past guests.
 Plus, it’s a short (less than 5-minute walk) to the center of downtown.

-Check availability and book Delta Hotels by Marriott here!
+You can check the availability and book Delta Hotels by Marriott on Booking.com!

 $$ – Royal Anne Hotel